gitdoluquita/image-filters/README.md

 # Image Filters in Java

-Implementation of the following filters:
+Implementation of the following filters for the class of Computer Graphics:

-*Oil Painting
-*Pixelation
+* Oil Panting
+* Pixelation
-*Led Panel
+* Led Panel

-For the class of Computer Graphics at UNESP-Bauru.